 Women and girls with ADHD have a distinct symptom presentation, with internalizing symptoms (limited attention span, forgetfulness, distractibility, daydreaming, difficulty following directions) being more prominent than externalizing symptoms (eg, impulsiveness and hyperactivity).
 Women with ADHD face feeling overwhelmed, exhausted, psychological distress, feelings of inadequacy, low self-esteem, and chronic stress.
 Often women with ADHD feel that their lives are out of control or in chaos, and daily tasks may seem impossibly huge.
 Greater awareness on the part of health care professionals regarding the specific symptom profile of ADHD in women and girls is necessary for proper diagnosis and treatment.

 Adult ADHD Assessment

 I conduct thorough ADHD assessments for adults who suspect they have ADHD.
-The assessment includes a detailed telehealth interview and questionnaires.
-Self-report questionnaires and questionnaires completed by 1 of the following: a significant other, sibling, parent or childhood/good friend (if possible) in order to gain perspective.
-After questionnaires have been scored and the interview is complete, I provide a comprehensive report detailing the results of the evalutaion with recommendations.
+The assessment includes a detailed telehealth interview and self-report questionnaires.
+After questionnaires have been scored and the interview is complete, I provide a comprehensive report detailing the results of the evalutaion with recommendations for treatment.